alfreidben/k-means/README.md

 3. Standardized the numeric features so that larger-scale measurements would not dominate the clustering.
 4. Applied K-Means clustering to group abalones based on their measurements.
 5. Used PCA to reduce the data to two dimensions so the clusters could be visualized.
-6. Compared the clusters with the known Rings values to see whether the groupings matched abalone age.
+6. Compared the clusters with the known Rings values to see whether the clusters matched the abalones’ general age.

 ## How to Run the Code